Areas of practice

 - to figure out exactly how it operates in your day.

 - to discover or recover skills that reduce the problem.

 - to identify a path that confirms your values and promotes positive change.

 - An example is the email sent after each session.
 This communication details important insights, skills, and new ideas that you can use to overcome the problem and move in a positive direction.

-- Relationship issues such as poor communication, repeated conflict, frustration and resentment
+- Relationship issues such as poor communication and repeated conflict

 - anxiety and a sense of failure in past relationships